NikhileshSinha/Hospital-Management-System/README.md

 1. Open Task Manager in your PC.
 2. Search for "Hospital_Management_System" in task manager, and select it.
-3. After Select the running Program, Press "End Task" or "Del" Key!
+3. After selecting the running Program, Press "End Task" or "Del" Key!
 4. Program'll Successfully Stopped!

 ## YouTube Tutorial Link :